Jennifer Lopez, 50, Drops Jaws On Versace Runway In Remake Of Iconic Green Grammys Dress

 “I put on the green dress and come out and Benny goes, ‘That’s it.
 That’s it.
 Don’t even talk about it.
 That’s the dress,” Lopez said.

-While her stylist was shocked she chose the repeat, it turned out to be the right move.
-As soon as she arrived at Grammys, JLo’s dress was the center of attention.
-When she hit the stage to co-present with Duchovny she received a standing ovation.
+While her stylist was shocked she chose the repeat, that decision turned out to be the right move.
+As soon as she arrived at the Grammys that year, JLo’s dress was the center of attention.
+When she hit the stage to co-present with Duchovny, she received a standing ovation.
 The rest is history.

 Twenty years later, Jennifer Lopez is still making headlines.
-In addition to melting down the runway in Milan, the multi-talented star recently debuted her buzzy film Hustler Toronto Film festival where she plays a stripper.
-J. Lo also recently became engaged to longtime love Alex Rodriguez.
+In addition to gliding down the runway in Milan, the multi-talented star recently debuted her buzzy film, Hustler, at the Toronto Film festival.
+In the movie, she plays a stripper.

+Last but certainly not least, JLo also recently became engaged to longtime love Alex Rodriguez.